-If you're experiencing domestic abuse, you may feel very alone and have no idea who to turn to.
-We'll help you get the advice and support you need.
+If you’re experiencing domestic abuse, you may feel very alone and have no idea who to turn to.
+We are available to help you get the advice and support you need to protect yourself.

 - You are not alone

 - Assault is a criminal offence – no one has no right to beat, verbally, or sexually abuse you or your children